igor-martynov/dfrsync/README.md

 pip packages required:
  - django
  - schedule (used for replication scheduling)
- - ping3 (used for ICMP remote host probe)
+ - ping3 (used for ICMP remote host probes)

+Please make sure all this present on system.